JLNeuroLab/token-by-token/README.md

 - **llm_project/** → core library of the project:
   - **bpe/** → Byte Pair Encoding utilities.
   - **models/** → contains the three model implementations:
+    - **configs/** → configuration files for experiments and hyperparameters.
     - **gpt/** → GPT-based transformer model.
     - **neural_ngrams/** → neural n-gram implemented in NumPy.
     - **ngrams/** → classic n-gram implementation.
   - **utils/** → helper functions, dataloaders, and plotting utilities.
 - **tests/** → unit tests to verify the functionality of different components.
 - **experiments.txt** → notes and logs from experiment runs.
+- **main.py** → main entry point of the project; used to train models and generate text.
 - **pyproject.toml** → project configuration for Python packaging.
 - **README.md** → this document.
 - **requirements.txt** → Python dependencies needed for the project.